 ATAC encourages applications which can tolerate a wide range of observing conditions on Gemini.
 Note that by being able to relax their observing condition constraints, and avoiding the most sought-after right ascensions, ATAC programs in Band 3 have achieved a better-than-average completion rate.
 ATAC would also welcome more ambitious Gemini proposals seeking substantial fractions of Australian time, as well as large programs seeking time jointly with other Gemini partners.

 In order to standardise proposal formats as much as possible across the Gemini partnership, and not unfairly penalise Joint Proposals, ATAC applicants must now use the "Gemini default" style file and LaTeX/Word templates.
-The scientific and technical cases now have a maximum length of one page of text each, while the figures, captions, references, and tables may use up to two additional pages.
-As the scientific case itself is now limited to one page maximum, ATAC recommends that details of sample selection, data analysis, etc. which were commonly included in this section be shifted to the Technical Justification section instead.
+The scientific case, experimental design, and technical case sections each have a maximum length of one page of text, while the figures, captions, references, and tables may use up to two additional pages.
+Appended output from the ITCs does not count towards these totals.
 Save or convert this document into PDF format, then attach it to the proposal submission by clicking on the paper clip icon next to the "PDF attachment goes here" line in the Overview tab of the PIT.

 See the Supporting Information web page for further details about:

 - Target-of-Opportunity (ToO) proposals

 - Exchange Time arrangements with Keck and Subaru

 Applicants are strongly encouraged to ask for a fraction of time in a multi-partner (Joint) proposal proportional to their intellectual involvement in the project, rather than divided up in proportion to the partner share of the proposers from different countries.